Echeveria 'Blue Curls'

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.

 Most Echeverias can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in potting soil for succulents and cover the dish until the new plant sprouts.

 Learn more at How to Grow and Care for Echeveria.

-Echeveria 'Blue Curls' is a hybrid noted as the sister seedling to another well known hybrid, Echeveria 'Blue Waves'.
+Echeveria 'Blue Curls' is a hybrid noted as the sister seedling to another well-known hybrid, Echeveria 'Blue Waves'.
 It is presumed to be an Echeveria gibbiflora hybrid, created by Frank Reinelt.
-EC descriptions of E. 'Blue Curls' and E. 'Blue Waves' suggests that in Europe the names are used inversely.
+EC descriptions of E. 'Blue Curls' and E. 'Blue Waves' suggest that in Europe, the names are used inversely.
 So, it is unknown what the correct use would be.

 - Back to genus Echeveria

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.